jerrychangusa/APCSA/codelab.md

 # Dragon Ball Z Game Project

 ## Introduction
 [Dragon Ball Z] (https://en.wikipedia.org/wiki/Dragon_Ball_Z) is an anime series which features heroes who defend the earth from villains.
-For this project, you will use your Java skills to build a console game in the spirit of the [Dragon Ball FighterZ game] (https://en.wikipedia.org/wiki/Dragon_Ball_FighterZ).
+For this project, you will use your amazing Java skills to build a console game in the spirit of the [Dragon Ball FighterZ game] (https://en.wikipedia.org/wiki/Dragon_Ball_FighterZ).

 ![Dragon Ball Z Battle](dragon-ball-z-fighting.jpg)